gridranger/bookbuilder/README.md

 # Book Builder

-A tool to create reader consumable books from markdown files I write my manuscripts,
+A tool to create reader consumable books from markdown files I store my manuscripts in.